johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 It originated as a *Mobile Academy of Mission*, taught itinerantly in Kenya and Burkina Faso.[^cf1] As author and teacher, my goal was to emulate the apostolic model of mission by

-> Taking the teacher to the leaders, rather than bringing the leaders to the teacher, saving the precious resources of those least able to spare them.
+> *Taking the teacher to the leaders, rather than bringing the leaders to the teacher, saving the precious resources of those least able to spare them.*

-Recently, the resource has been developed as the subject of doctoral missiological research, in conjunction with Fuller School of Intercultural Studies, following which it has been reformulated, in order to better serve the needs of missional leaders and learners within Burkina Faso, West Africa.
+Recently, the resource has been developed as the subject of doctoral missiological research, in conjunction with Fuller School of Intercultural Studies, following which it has been reformulated to more effectively serve the needs of missional leaders and learners within Burkina Faso and other African contexts.

 ### Beginnings ###

-The origins of Maize Plant Discipleship are rooted in my own, personal experiences, which began amongst an international, Pentecostal missional community and network, in 1988.
+The origins of Maize Plant Discipleship are rooted in my personal experiences, which began amongst an international, Pentecostal mission community and network, in 1988.
 In that context, a personal calling to invest time seeking God in prayer led to involvement with a team of people who met regularly to intercede for God's purposes amongst the nations of the world.

-What took place amongst us may be described an intense, Spirit-led intercession that continued, in that way, for over a decade.
+What took place amongst that team may be described an intense, Spirit-led intercession that continued, in that way, for over a decade.
 Throughout, I exhaustively journaled words, shared between the group, of scripture, prayer, prophecy, inspiration, exhortation, encouragement and wisdom, many of which informed or inspired insights now incorporated within the Maize Plant Discipleship syllabus.

 ### The Africa factor ###